Saathain Castle: Manor church

 Rest of alluvial forest on the former Black Elster river near Saathain.

 The half-timbered structure of the former Saathain manor church dates back to 1629 and was built on the grounds of a castle chapel mentioned in a document from 1575.
 Its present form, following a significant reconstruction, was finalized in 1816.
 This church achieved listed status as a historical building in 1968.
 After substantial renovation efforts, it was reopened to the public in 1990.
 The church and the adjacent estate, which has also undergone restoration, have emerged as cultural hubs within the municipality and the Elbe-Elster district.
 They host numerous concerts and exhibitions.
 Since May 2006, the historic half-timbered church has also become a venue for wedding ceremonies.

 In front of the church is a memorial stone for the pastor and local historian Wolfgang Bastian, who worked there and saved the church from further decay in the mid-1930s with renovation measures and who died in Torgau in 1942 during interrogations by the Gestapo.

 Half-timbered church in Saathain, Germany.

-A sculpture park was inaugurated on a meadow located directly behind the church building in May 2004.
-It features creations by the Armenian-born artist Ararat Haydeyan, who has established a studio and gallery on the estate's grounds.
-The sculpture park showcases various art pieces with names like Die Familie, Der Kuss oder Das Kanzlerkissen, all crafted from diverse materials.